-I've had several people ask me about corporate housing and whether it might be a suitable alternative for short-term housing.
-To answer that question, there are several things to consider that are unique to your situation.
+There are a lot of questions surrounding corporate housing and whether it might be a suitable alternative for short-term housing.
+To answer these questions, there are several things to consider that are unique to your situation.
 But first, let's look at what corporate housing is and how to find it.

 What is Corporate Housing?